 A person who isn't competent to stand trial can't be convicted of a crime.
 Courts require competency before defendants stand trial in order to preserve due process—that is, to make sure the proceedings are fair.

 Defendants have an unassailable right to understand the proceedings against them and assist in their own defense.
 If they're incapable of understanding and assisting, they're legally incompetent.

-No matter how clear the evidence of guilt is, mentally incompetent people can’t be convicted.
-A defendant might have shot someone in broad daylight, then confessed to the crime—if that defendant isn’t competent, criminal proceedings must wait.
+No matter how clear the evidence of guilt is, mentally incompetent people can't be convicted.
+A defendant might have shot someone in broad daylight, then confessed to the crime—if that defendant isn't competent, criminal proceedings must wait.
 That doesn't mean the defendant gets off scot free.
-Authorities will arrest and hold the defendant in custody and the prosecution will file criminal charges, but the case can’t advance until the defendant’s competency is "restored."
+Authorities will arrest and hold the defendant in custody and the prosecution will file criminal charges, but the case can't advance until the defendant's competency is "restored."
 (See What happens if a defendant is judged "incompetent to stand trial"?)
-The defendant can’t “waive” the issue of fitness to stand trial—the law requires competency before a case can proceed.
+The defendant can't "waive" the issue of fitness to stand trial—the law requires competency before a case can proceed.